 Your promotional strategy decides how you’ll allocate your marketing spend, such as which platforms and which target areas.
 Whether you’re all in on email marketing and social media marketing, exploring direct mail, or getting ready to record a radio ad, all the details will go into your promotional strategy.

 As you develop your promotional strategy, you’ll need to leverage several categories of marketing tools.
-We’ve rounded up eight of the best marketing tools covering a variety of marketing functions to help you hone your promotional strategy.
+We’ve rounded up the best marketing tools covering a variety of marketing functions to help you hone your promotional strategy.

 Reporting metrics